-HIPAA-06: Privacy-Official Policy
+HIPAA-06: Responsibilities of Privacy Officer Policy

 This policy governs designation of a Privacy Official for TCS.
 All personnel of TCS must comply with this policy.
 Demonstrated competence in the requirements of this policy is an important part of the responsibilities of every member of the workforce.